Warren Cowgill

 Warren Cowgill and his twin brother, anthropologist George Cowgill, were born near Grangeville, Idaho.
 Along with his brother, he graduated from Stanford University in 1952 and received a Ph.D. from Yale in 1957.
 He was a member of the Yale faculty in the Department of Linguistics until his death in 1985.
+At Yale, Cowgill taught many of the leading Indo-European scholars of the late 20th and early 21st centuries, including: